nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description
 ![UserInterface Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/UserInterface.puml)
 After receiving user input, the first part of the command will be used to determine what is the command type of the input.
-Then, it will pass the command to one of the following object for command execution:
+Then, it will pass the command to one of the command parsers.
-- listParser
-- viewParser
-- addParser
-- removeParser
-- totalParser
-- findParser
-- helpParser
-- fulfillParser
+After executing the commannd, user will be asked to input another command until the program is terminated.

-If the user input `bye`, no other command will be taken and the program will be terminated
+If the user input `bye`, no other command will be taken and the program will be terminated.

 ### Command Parser
 #### Description